Annual Volunteer Hours

 - Promotion: Marketing the traditional commercial district’s unique characteristics to customers, potential investors, new businesses, local Bath citizens and visitors.

-- Economic Restructuring: Strengthening the Bath district’s existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development.
+- Economic Vitality: Strengthening the Bath district’s existing economic base while finding ways to expand it to meet new opportunities and challenges from outlying development.

 Brought to You By Main Street Bath:

 - Bath Maine Area Business Directory